Date Created: October 2020 (Academic Project)

 There were multiple pain points that we were eager to explore and solve.
 Some of these problems have been addressed below

 Problems faced by Students

-Young students find it more challenging to focus on a monochromatic screen as opposed to a physical (colorful) classroom.
-The reason being is that they're in a less immersive educational space and learning through physical hand-gestures and in-person interaction is hindered.
+Young students find it challenging to focus on a monochromatic screens as opposed to a physical (colorful) classroom.

 Problems faced by Teachers

-Zoom lacks features that aid students and teachers to foster 1:1 relationships nor allows teachers to track student progress during class.
+Zoom lacks features that aid students and teachers to foster one on one relationships, nor allows teachers to track student progress during class assignments.